SGG-Modding/HadesListener/README.md

 >(1,2)
 Py: (1, 2)
 ```
-in the python REPL you can access all the modules via `scribe.modules`
+in the python REPL you can access all the modules via `Scribe.Modules`
->   example:    `scribe.modules.StyxScribeShared`
+>   example:    `Scribe.Modules.StyxScribeShared`
 or directly from their module name
 >   example:    `StyxScribeREPL`